Skip to main content

 ZK Proof Generation

-• The nullifier for that commitment has not been burned before
+• The corresponding nullifier has not been burnt before.

 The proof is verified on-chain by the Umbra program.
 Invalid proofs are rejected; valid proofs trigger the callback instruction that releases the tokens.
-Proof generation is CPU-intensive and may take 1–5 seconds.
-Consider showing a progress indicator while it runs.
+Proof generation is CPU-intensive.
+Plan for 2–8 seconds in the browser per batch.
+Run the prover in a Web Worker to avoid blocking the main thread (see ZK Provers).

 Stale Merkle Proofs